-The electrical and electronics sector exported products worth $ 155 million in the first quarter of 2021.
-Compared with the same period of the previous year, it grew by 19%, which placed it as the third sector with the highest growth after medical equipment and precision and metalworking.
+The electrical and electronics sector exported products worth US $ 155 million in the first quarter of 2021.
+Compared with the same period of the previous year, it grew by 19%.
+This placed it as the third-highest growth sector after medical equipment and precision and metalworking.

 Cinde focuses on “Smart Manufacturing”